 - OTC: You’re not trading using conventional systems because your trades are so large that you can get better rates over the counter 🙂

-Here is a similar take from the folks over at Finematics, who produce great content and I’m a support of theirs on Patreon.
+Here is a similar take from the folks over at Finematics, who produce great content and I’m a supporter of theirs on Patreon.

 I hope you enjoy your experiences throughout your journey in DeFi, but unless you want to dedicate a lot of time and mental space to it, wade in and just have fun the shallows and rest safe and easy 🙂